umarhassan-mitodl/17.407-fall-2005/content/pages/syllabus.md

 ### Plagiarism

 Plagiarism will not be tolerated.
 Plagiarism is "a piece of writing that has been copied from someone else and is presented as being your own work."
 This includes ideas as well as specific phrases, sentences or paragraphs. **Do not misrepresent your own work** .
-See Avoiding Plagiarism from {{% resource_link "f0c56ed4-9bee-465e-9d7c-5b71c1c52e1c" "MIT's Writing Center" %}} and {{% resource_link "c3d89f76-2bd4-4d94-b95d-73d1b0fd9b94" "MIT's rules" %}} regarding academic honesty.
+See Avoiding Plagiarism from [MIT's Writing Center](http://web.mit.edu/writing/Citation/plagiarism.html) and [MIT's rules](http://web.mit.edu/Policies/10/index.html) regarding academic honesty.